There are a number of organizations at St. Vivian Parish to get involved in…

 St. Vincent de Paul Society

 SVDP assists families living within the boundaries of St. Vivian Parish that need help paying their utility bills or rent.
 Sometimes we advise on ways to economize and reduce expenses.
 We also provide food if requested.
-There are two meetings per month lasting about two hours.
+There one meeting per month lasting about two hours.
 Members are assigned clients, and a home interview is required to assess need and determine amount of help available.
 For St. Vincent de Paul requests, please contact the parish office (513-728-4331).

 Social Action Committee